Big Dipper: Asian traditions

 In Chinese astronomy and Chinese constellation records, The Big Dipper is called "Beidou" (北斗 (Běi Dǒu)), which literally means Northern Dipper.
 It refers to an asterism equivalent to the Big Dipper.
 The Chinese name for Alpha Ursae Majoris is Beidou Yi (北斗一 (Běi Dǒu yī, Beidou One)) and Tianshu (天樞 (Tiān Shū, Star of Celestial Pivot)).
 The asterism name was mentioned in Warring States period (c.
 475–221 BCE) stellar records, in which the asterism is described to have seven stars in the shape of a dipper or a chariot.

 The Chinese astronomy records were translated to other East Asian cultures in the Sinosphere.
 The most prominent name is the "Northern Dipper" (北斗) and the "Seven Stars of the Northern Dipper".
 In astrology, these stars are generally considered to compose the Right Wall of the Purple Forbidden Enclosure which surrounds the Northern Celestial Pole, although numerous other groupings and names have been made over the centuries.
 Similarly, each star has a distinct name, which likewise has varied over time and depending upon the asterism being constructed.
 (Note: See their individual pages.)
 The personification of the Big Dipper itself is also known as "Doumu" (斗母) in Chinese folk religion and Taoism, and Marici in Buddhism.

 In Vietnam, the colloquial name for the asterism is Sao Bánh lái lớn (The Big Rudder Stars), contrasted with Ursa Minor, which is known as Sao Bánh lái nhỏ (The Little Rudder Stars).
 Although this name has now been replaced by the Sino-Vietnamese "Bắc Đẩu" in everyday speech, many coastal communities in central and southern Vietnam still refer to the asterism as such and use it to navigate when their fishing vessels return from the sea at night.

+In Korea, the constellation was believed to be gods named Chilseong (칠성) that manage longevity.
+Some Buddhist temples in Korea enshrine the deity in chilseonggak (칠성각) or in samseonggak with Sansin and Dokseong.

-In Shinto religion, the seven largest stars of Ursa Major belong to Amenominakanushi, the oldest and most powerful of all kami.
+In Shinto religion, the seven largest stars of Ursa Major belong to Ame-no-Minakanushi, the oldest and most powerful of all kami.

 In Malay, it is known as the "Boat Constellation" (Buruj Biduk); in Indonesian, as the "Canoe Stars" (Bintang Biduk).

 In Burmese, these stars are known as Pucwan Tārā (ပုဇွန် တာရာ, pronounced "bazun taja").
 Pucwan (ပုဇွန်) is a general term for a crustacean, such as prawn, shrimp, crab, lobster, etc.

 In Thai, they are known as the "Crocodile Stars" (ดาวจระเข้).
 47 Ursae Majoris is also named Chalawan, the mythological crocodile from Thai folklore.

 While its Western name comes from the star pattern's resemblance to a kitchen ladle, in Filipino, the Big Dipper and its sister constellation the Little Dipper are more often associated with the tabo, a one-handled water pot used ubiquitously in Filipino households and bathrooms for purposes of personal hygiene.

 In the earliest Indian astronomy, the Big Dipper was called "the Bear" (Ṛkṣa, ऋक्ष) in the Rigveda, but was later more commonly known by the name of Saptarishi, "Seven Sages."